 When you own a relatively new bike worth more than a few hundred euros, you should consider getting voluntary bicycle insurance.
 Most bicycle insurances cover the theft and vandalism against your bike.
 To give you a better idea, the damages of reported bicycle thefts in 2019 were 110 million euros.

 A lot of home contents insurances also include bicycle insurance or have the option for an add-on, so you should look into that before getting individual bicycle insurance.
+Jen and I have it included in our home contents.
 We have written an in-depth guide on all the ins and outs of Germany’s best bicycle insurance.

 Related Guide: Best Bicycle Insurance In Germany

 You now have the rundown on what insurance covers what and which one might be necessary for your time in Germany.
 You need to ask yourself whether you can cover the potential damage or cost out of your pocket.
 If you can, no insurance is necessary.
 If the amount is unclear, it can increase unexpectedly and jeopardize your financial stability, consider getting insurance.
-As an example, I have seven out of the eleven above mentioned insurances.
+As an example, we have nine out of the twelve above-mentioned insurances.